Anandashram Swami: Devotee from Kolhapur

 There lived a man in Kolhapur who had a very devout younger sister.
 She had been widowed with a young son and a newly born baby.
-She had been in a distressed state and had to live with her brother.
-One night she had a dream where she could hear the footsteps of Swamiji at the stairs.
+She had been distressed and had to live with her brother.
+One night, she had a dream where she could hear the footsteps of Swamiji at the stairs.
 She was overjoyed and went to bring a chair for Swamiji to sit when she realized it was just a dream.
 The dream had significance since her brother had gone to Shirali during the Navratri celebrations.

 When her brother was called by Swamiji to receive the Phalmantrākshat (Phal=fruit + mantra= prayer+ akshat= rice smeared with vermillion - the Swamiji offers his devotees these 3 items as prasad), the Swamiji gave him his Pādukas(Wooden slippers worn by Hindu Saints) to be given to his sister who was in distress.
 The man had not even mentioned to the Swamiji that he had a sister.
-With tears in his eyes, he accepted the Pādukas and gave them to his sister on his returning home.
+With tears in his eyes, he accepted the Pādukas and gave them to his sister on his return home.

 Shishya Sweekar

-In 1959 the devotees suggested the Swamiji to accept a shishya (disciple) so that the sacred Guru Parampara could continue.
+In 1959, the devotees suggested the Swamiji to accept a shishya (disciple) so that the sacred Guru Parampara could continue.
 Swamiji accepted.
 So the search began to find a suitable successor to Swamiji.

 That successor was found in Ravīndra Shankarnārāyan (Shukla) Bhat, the 12-year-old son of Shāntābai and Shankarnārāyan Laxman Bhat.
 The momentous day for the Shishya Sweekār (Ceremony to accept a disciple) dawned on 1 March 1959.
 The location was Shivaji Park, Mumbai.
 The ceremony was attended by over 10,000 devotees, the largest ever gathering for a Shishya Sweekār ceremony.
 Swami Ānandāshram ordained his shishya as Parijñānāshram.
-He would study under his guru for a period of 7 years after which he would succeed him as the Head of the community in 1966 after Swamiji attained Mahā-samādhi (died).
+He would study under his guru for a period of 7 years, after which he would succeed him as the head of the community in 1966, after Swamiji attained Mahā-samādhi (died).

 Death

 Swamiji's health was failing in 1966.
-On 16 September 1966 Swami Ānandāshram died at the Shri Chitrapur Math in Malleshwaram, Bangalore with his shishya by his side.
+On 16 September 1966, Swami Ānandāshram died at the Shri Chitrapur Math in Malleshwaram, Bangalore with his shishya by his side.
 He was 64 years old.

 After his death, his shishya Swami Parijñānāshram III became the sovereign head of the community.
 The samādhi of Swami Anandāshram is located within the premises of the Chitrapur Math next to that of his guru, Swami Pāndurangāshram.